Frequently Asked Questions about Morning Sickness answered by Los Angeles’ Best Obstetrician Dr. Thais Aliabadi

 Q: What’s Morning Sickness?

-Morning sickness is the nausea and vomiting that can occur during pregnancy.
-Although many women experience it in the morning, it can actually occur at any point in the day, and can last all day in some cases.
+Morning sickness is nausea and vomiting that can occur during pregnancy.
+Although many women experience it in the morning, it can actually occur at any point in the day and can last all day in some cases.

 Q: How Long Does Morning Sickness Last?

 Morning sickness is most common during the first trimester of pregnancy.
 Most pregnant women start feeling regularly nauseated at 4-6 weeks gestation – for some women, a bout of morning sickness may be the first time they realize they are pregnant!

 Unfortunately, morning sickness usually gets worse before it gets better, and clears up around the 14-week mark.
 In rare cases, nausea and vomiting can last throughout the entire pregnancy.